 • Obtain a Copy of your Electronic Health Record: At your request, United Regional is required to fulfill the request of a patient’s electronic health record no later than the 15th business day after the date we receive a written request from you for those records.
 United Regional shall provide the requested record to you in electronic form if the current electronic system is capable, or unless you agree to accept the record in another form.
 United Regional is not required to provide access to your protected health information that is excluded from access, or to which access may be denied.
 United Regional may charge a reasonable, cost-based fee.

 • Amendment to your Medical Record: If you feel that medical information we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment for as long as the information is kept by and for the hospital.
 The request must be made in writing, using the United Regional form.
 We may deny your request for an amendment, and if this occurs, you will be notified of the reason for the denial.

 • An Accounting of Disclosures: You have the right to know who has received your protected health information.
-Any uses or disclosures of personal health information other than those permitted by the Privacy Practices will be made only with written authorization of the individual, and you have the right to revoke an authorization.
+Any uses or disclosures of protected health information other than those permitted by the Privacy Rule will be made only with written authorization of the individual, and you have the right to revoke an authorization.

 • Notice of Electronic Disclosure: United Regional may create, receive and maintain your protected health information in electronic form.
 If United Regional intends to disclose your protected health information for reasons other than described in this notice, we will ask you to authorize that specific disclosure.